ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/authorization.md

 At the core of authorization with Hot Chocolate is the `@authorize` directive.
 It can be applied to fields and types to denote that they require authorization.

-If the `@authorize` directive is specified on a type, it is applied to all fields of that type.
-Specified on an individual field the directive overrules the one on the type.

 <ExampleTabs>
 <ExampleTabs.Annotation>